bombasticSlacks/Aspirant/Training Chopping Block.md

 #### Vitruvian
 #TODOcopy
 Your body is perfect and loses all scarring.
 You become immune to poison, and mutations you have don’t have any obvious signs.
 Going above your Max Toxicity temporarily doesn’t cause injury (though you still can’t take more modifications than that).

+#### Certified Murderer
+#TODODamage
+When you roll for damage, roll 2 dice and take the higher roll.